 We think of exit interviews as being a tool to gain knowledge before someone walks out the door, but stay interviews look at why your employees are coming in every day.

 Check-in with new hires once they’ve had a chance to get settled and ask about the onboarding process and how they’re feeling in general.
 What worked well?
-What went too quickly/slowly?
-What orientation activities were missed?
-Where do they feel they need more training?
+What went too quickly or slowly?
+Were any orientation activities missed?
+Do they feel they need more training in any key areas?

-Stay interviews can do wonders for retention, especially when done routinely.
-They show employees that you are invested and care about their future growth.
+Stay interviews can do wonders for employee retention, especially when done routinely.
+They show employees that you're invested and care about their future growth.
 More importantly, they show that you want to address problems quickly before anything grows out of control.

 Don’t hesitate to ask questions and dig deeper into an employee’s answers.
 Once they trust that it’s truly an open forum for communication, they will be willing to provide you with the answers that you need to hear.